 We have founded Turtle Wing to help families, not only families affected by Autism, all families.
 In our rural communities we have limited resources.
 Then you throw in a child who has ADHD or dyslexia or Aspergers or Down Syndrome or a child who just needs extra help in Math.

 The name of the foundation had to represent Jack.
 After Jack passed away, all of Jack's friends remembered that he loved the color green and he loved turtles.
 Therefore, his family started receiving tons of notes, letters and drawings from Jack's friends with turtles all over them.
 And "wing" represents Heaven; Jack is soaring with the angels.
 Figuratively, Turtle Wing wants to help all children sprout wings and and fly academically and socially, allowing them to become the best they can be.
 When you think about turtles, most people envision slow and timid traits but in reality turtles symbolize wisdom and everlasting life.
 A perfect depiction of Jack!

-I just wanted to share this drawing.
-Pam Vrazel, Jack’s 2nd grade teacher, was getting her classroom ready for the new school year and found some of Jack’s papers (these papers were from 2009).
-If you can’t read it, it says:
+I wanted to share this drawing.
+Pam Vrazel, Jack’s 2nd grade teacher, was getting her classroom ready for the new school year and found some of Jack’s papers from 2009.

 The name turtle wing came to me while driving home one day, almost a year ago…it stems from Jack’s love of turtles and “wing” for heaven and our mission to help children become the best they can be.